lsulli/LidarManager/README.md

 Useful to GIS user with intensive job in LIDAR analysis.

 Request LIDAR file(s) in readable directory and user with read and write privilege for QGIS user directory.
+Utility tools for tIL and VRT are active only in Windows with OSGeo4w shell is present in default installation directory (point to system OSGEO4W_ROOT variable)
-Tested with QGIS 3.10 and later.
+Tested with QGIS 3.10 and later in Windows 8 and later.

 Add file(s) LIDAR and/or single virtual raster file directly from selected features in Tile Index Layer with valid field path (you can create TIL with dedicate tool - see below).
 Set on the fly hillshading parameter and CRS.